VBayesLab/VBLabDocs/Model-Logistic-Regression.md

 ```
 ---
 ## Description
-`mdl = LogisticRegression(NumFeatures,Name,Value)` returns LogisticRegression model object `Mdl` given number of model parameters `NumFeatures`. `Name` and `Value` specifies additional options using one or more name-value pair arguments.
+`mdl = LogisticRegression(NumFeatures,Name,Value)` returns LogisticRegression model object `Mdl` given number of model parameters `NumFeatures`. `Name` and `Value` specify additional options using one or more name-value pair arguments.
 For example, users can specify different choices of priors for model parameters.

 See: [Input Arguments](#input-arguments), [Output Argument](#output-arguments), [Examples](#examples)